-- LEAs offering a TK program must offer the program during the school year, - The program may begin after the first day of the school year (for example: October start), but must begin no later than January 31, - The program must conclude by the end of the school year and; - TK must be offered as a full-day program.
+- LEAs offering a TK program must offer the program during the school year, - The program may begin after the first day of the school year (for example: October start), but must begin no later than January 31(districts should be aware that starting TK programs later in the year may lower the TK annual average full-time equivalent (AAFTE) which will impact TK funding), - The program must conclude by the end of the school year and; - TK must be offered as a full-day program.

 Please note that based on individual student need, a district may allow a child to participate in TK as a part-time student (partial day).
-A part-time student will be counted as a partial full-time equivalent student in accordance with WAC 392-121-122.
+A part-time student will be counted as a partial full-time equivalent student in accordance with WAC 392-121-122(1), 1.0 FTE for all grades (including TK) is 27 hours and 45 minutes a week or 1,665 weekly minutes.
 Please see more under Required Instructional Hours.